mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/UtilizingFetchConditions.md

 # Utilizing Fetch Conditions

-Learn how to best use the `FetchCondition` protocol to control how and when queries can fetch their data.
+Learn how to best use the ``FetchCondition`` protocol to control how and when queries can fetch their data.

 ## Overview

 The `FetchCondition` protocol describes a set of conditions that can be used to determine when a query should fetch its data.
-For instance, `ConnectedCondition` utilizes a `NetworkObserver` to determine whether or not the current network connection status is suitable for fetching data.
-Additionally, `NotificationFocusCondition` (or `WindowFocusCondition` on WASM) listens for changes in the app's resign active state, which allows for automatic refetching when the app becomes active again.
+For instance, ``ConnectedCondition`` utilizes a ``NetworkObserver`` to determine whether or not the current network connection status is suitable for fetching data.
+Additionally, ``NotificationFocusCondition`` (or `WindowFocusCondition` on WASM) listens for changes in the app's resign active state, which allows for automatic refetching when the app becomes active again.

 The library provides many built-in modifiers that utilize fetch conditions.
 Let's explore how some of these modifiers work, and how you can create your own `FetchCondition` conformances that take advantage of these modifiers.

 ## Automatic Fetching

-`QueryStore` has a notion of automatic fetching, which essentially means that the data for the query in the store can be fetched without having to manually call `fetch` on the store.
+``QueryStore`` has a notion of automatic fetching, which essentially means that the data for the query in the store can be fetched without having to manually call `fetch` on the store.
 You can check whether or not automatic fetching is enabled on your `QueryStore` via the `isAutomaticFetchingEnabled` property.
-By default, all `QueryRequest` conformances have automatic fetching enabled, and all `MutationRequest` conformances have automatic fetching disabled.
+By default, all ``QueryRequest`` conformances have automatic fetching enabled, and all ``MutationRequest`` conformances have automatic fetching disabled.

 Automatic fetching covers the following scenarios:
-- Fetching when a new subscription to the store is added via `subscribe`.
+- Fetching when a new subscription to the store is added via ``QueryStore/subscribe(with:)-7rsdv``.
-- Fetching from within a `QueryController`.
+- Fetching from within a ``QueryController``.
   - This includes automatically refetching based on changes to `FetchCondition`s.

-To control whether or not automatic fetching is enabled, you can utilize the `enableAutomaticFetching` modifier alongside a `FetchCondition`.
+To control whether or not automatic fetching is enabled, you can utilize the ``QueryRequest/enableAutomaticFetching(onlyWhen:)`` modifier alongside a `FetchCondition`.

 ```swift
 struct MyQuery: QueryRequest {